msfrt/PiLogger/logger/README.md

 ## Build binaries

 After running CMake, you're all set.
-Simply run the command `make`.
+Simply run the command `make` from within the `build` directory.

 # Configuration